jboss-developer/jboss-eap-quickstarts/CONTRIBUTING.md

 * If your project folder is located in the Eclipse workspace when you generate your cheat sheet using the Eclipse wizard, it will generate an invalid project name and attempts to open source code will fail.
 Be sure your project folder is located outside the Eclipse workspace before you begin.
 * The cheat sheet should be created in the root of the quickstart directory and named `.cheatsheet.xml`.
 Eclipse will not let you name the file with a leading '.', so you will need to rename it after it is created.
-* Use the replaceable value `${currentProject}` to avoid hard-coding the project path.
+* Make sure you add the 'Get current project' command and use the replaceable `${currentProject}`  value to avoid hard-coding the project path.
 This ensures that if the quickstart folder is moved, the cheat sheet will work as expected.
 * Do not use the `<action>` tag if it can be avoided.
 It is more fragile than the `<command>` tag, which uses parameters names instead of indexes.
 * Try to highlight the most important features and code for the quickstart.
 Pay particular attention to areas that might confuse developers.
 Cheat sheets require that users execute or skip each step, so you don't want to bore developers with the code that has no impact on the purpose of the quickstart.